EOEPCA/deployment-guide/docs/prerequisites/ingress/apisix.md

         createDefault: true
     EOF
     ```

+    !!! note
+        The value `apisix.nginx.http.clientMaxBodySize` is set to `10737418240` (10GB) to allow for large request bodies, which are required by some services such as minio, harbor, keycloak, others.
+Ordinarily the value would be set zero meaning unlimited.
+However testing has revealed that this 'zero' setting does not always have the expected 'unlimited' behaviour, so a large but finite value is used instead.
+Adjust this value if your environment requires a different limit.

     !!! warning
         The above configuration disables the `etcd` service (ref. `--set etcd.enabled=false`) and configures APISIX to use a standalone configuration provider (ref. `--set ingress-controller.config.provider.type=apisix-standalone`).
 If strongest low-latency config convergence under heavy churn is required, then etcd mode may prove more robust, with the tradeoff that you must run and operate Etcd (HA, backup, latency, etc.).